jurriaan/aico/DESIGN_RATIONALE.md

 ### ADR-010: "Ground Truth" Context Anchoring

--   **Context:** As conversation history grows, LLMs often "forget" the current state of files or hallucinate that they have applied patches that were merely discussed.
+-   **Context:** As history grows, LLMs can "forget" the state of files or hallucinate that they have applied patches that were merely discussed.
--   **Decision:** We inject the file context wrapped in XML tags (`<context>`) followed immediately by a **forced assistant response** (pre-filled message) stating: *"I have read the current file state.
+-   **Decision:** We inject the file context wrapped in XML tags (`<context>`) followed by a **forced assistant response** (pre-filled message) stating: *"I have read the current file state.
 I will use this block as the ground truth..."*
 -   **Rationale:**
     -   **Combatting Hallucination:** By forcing the model to "acknowledge" the read, we significantly reduce the likelihood of it relying on outdated code snippets found earlier in the chat history.
     -   **Turn Alignment:** Inserting a fake assistant response maintains the strict User/Assistant turn structure required by the API while effectively making the file context "stick" more strongly than a system prompt alone.